KD-Zefan/python-msvc-templatge/README.md

 ### 2. Create a .env File

-You will need to create a .env file to configure environment variables for local development.
-A sample .env.example file is provided in the repository.
+A sample .env.example file is provided.
+Copy this to .env and adjust the values for local development.

 ```
 cp .env.example .env
 ```

-Edit the .env file to update the values as needed:
+Update the .env file with appropriate values:

 ```
 DATABASE_URL=postgresql://myuser:mypassword@localhost:5432/mydatabase